ktorio/ktor-documentation/topics/client-bearer-auth.md

 The following settings are specified:

 * The `loadTokens` callback retrieves tokens from [storage](#step4).
-* The `sendWithoutRequest` callback sends the access token without waiting for the `401 Unauthorized` response when calling the Google API.
+* The `sendWithoutRequest {}` callback sends the access token without waiting for the `401 Unauthorized` response when calling the Google API.

 With this client, you can now make a request to the protected resource: